 About Me

 I am a multilingual Iranian immigrant woman living in the United States.
-I currently work as a tenure-track assistant professor in Bilingual Education at the Mary Lou Fulton Teachers College at Arizona State University.
+I currently work as an associate professor in Bilingual Education at the Mary Lou Fulton Teachers College at Arizona State University.
 I specialize in sociolinguistics and language use in bi/multilingual homes, classrooms, and societies.
-My research focuses on forms of power such as race, class, ethnicity, and language ideologies that shape language policies in schools and bi/multilingual (im)migrant families.
+My research focuses on forms of power that shape language policies in schools and bi/multilingual (im)migrant families.
 My work has been published in leading journals such as Language Policy, Bilingual Research Journal, and TESOL Quarterly.

-My early days in the United States over a decade ago drew me to the generational differences in language use patterns in the (im)migrant families with whom I interacted.
+My early days in the United States nearly 15 years ago drew me to the generational differences in language use patterns in the (im)migrant families with whom I interacted.
 Therefore, I focused my master's and doctoral studies on language policy making in bi/multilingual families.
 I received my Ph.D. in Curriculum and Instruction with a focus on Language, Literacy, and Culture from Boston College.

 I currently serve on the editorial board of the Linguistics and Education Journal and the review panel for the Journal of Education, Language, and Ideology.
 I am also a member of the English Learner Advisory Council at the Arizona Department of Education.
 Additionally, I collaborate with a community-based Persian language program as a small-group teacher and curriculum consultant.